ARZZEZZAN/s21_stringLibrary/README.md

  - You must follow the logic of the standard string.h library (in terms of checks, working with memory and behavior in emergency situations - tests will help you with that)
  - Functions must work with z-string made of single-byte characters in ASCII encoding.

 ## Part 2.
-Implementation of the sprintf and sscanf functions
+Partial implementation of the sprintf function

-It is necessary to implement the sprintf and sscanf functions from the stdio.h library:
+It is necessary to implement the sprintf function from the stdio.h library:
- - The functions must be placed in the s21_string.h library
+- The function must be placed in the s21_string.h library
- - All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to functions implementation
+- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to function implementation.
- - Full formatting (including flags, widths, precision, modifiers and conversion types) must be supported.
+- Partial formatting (including flags, widths, precision, modifiers and conversion types that are not outlined in the bonus part) must be supported.

 ## Part 3.
 Bonus.
+Implementation of some format modifiers of the sprintf function

+Bonus assignment for extra points.
+It is necessary to implement some format modifiers of the sprintf function from the stdio.h library:
+- The function must be placed in the s21_string.h library
+- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to function implementation.
+- The following format modifiers must be supported: g, G, e, E, x, X, o, n, p, #, 0, *.

+## Part 4.
+Bonus.
+Implementation of the sscanf function

+Bonus assignment for extra points.
+It is necessary to implement the sscanf function from the stdio.h library:
+- The function must be placed in the s21_string.h library
+- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to function implementation.
+- Full formatting (including flags, widths, precision, modifiers and conversion types) must be supported.

+## Part 5.
+Bonus.
 Implementation of special string processing functions

 Bonus assignment for extra points.
 You must implement some string processing functions from the String class (described [here](#special-string-processing-functions-from-the-string-class-in-c)):
- - The functions must be placed in the s21_string.h library
+- The functions must be placed in the s21_string.h library.
- - All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to functions implementation, including s21_ before the name.
+- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to functions implementation, excluding the requirement to compare your implementation with the standard.